 What's the difference between Intune and MDM for Office 365?

-Both MDM for Office 365 and Intune provide cloud-based solutions for managing devices in your organization.
+MDM for Office 365 is hosted by the Intune service.
+It is a subset of Intune services provided as an added benefit to Office 365 and is a built-in cloud-based solution for managing devices in your organization.
 Use this side-by-side comparison of the two services to help you decide if using Intune or MDM for Office 365 is the best fit for you.

 How do policies work for MDM?
 How do I set them up?
 Disable them?